NathanVaughn/vscode-task-runner/README.md

 pip install vscode-task-runner
 ```

-Use the command `vtr` on the command line and provide the name of the Task(s).
+Use the command `vtr` on the command line and provide the label of the task(s).
 There must be a `.vscode/tasks.json` file in the working directory you run the
 command in.